 We assess the effectiveness of a derivative in managing an identified risk when hedge accounting is initially applied, and on an ongoing basis thereafter.
 If a hedge becomes ineffective, we stop using hedge accounting.

-Our cash flow hedges are used to mitigate foreign currency risk on certain long-term debt instruments and purchase commitments.
+Our cash flow hedges are used to mitigate foreign currency risk on certain long-term debt instruments and purchase commitments, as well as interest rate risk related to future debt issuances.
 We use foreign currency forward contracts to manage the exposure to anticipated transactions denominated in foreign currencies.
-We use cross-currency swaps to hedge firm commitments to pay interest and/or principal amounts in a foreign currency.
 Changes in the fair value of these derivatives are recognized in our consolidated statements of comprehensive income (statements of comprehensive income), except for any ineffective portion, which is recognized immediately in earnings.
-Realized gains and losses in accumulated other comprehensive income are reclassified to Other income in the income statements in the same periods as the corresponding hedged items are recognized in earnings.
+Realized gains and losses in Accumulated other comprehensive income are reclassified to the income statements in the same periods as the corresponding hedged items are recognized in earnings.
 Cash flow hedges that mature within one year are included in Other current assets or Trade payables and other liabilities, whereas hedges that have a maturity of more than one year are included in Other non-current assets or Other non-current liabilities.

-We maintain DB plans that provide pension benefits for most of our employees.
+We maintain DB pension plans that provide pension benefits for certain employees.
 Benefits are based on the employee’s length of service and average rate of pay during the highest paid consecutive five years of service.
 Most employees are not required to contribute to the plans.
-The plans provide increasing pension benefits to help protect a portion of the income of retired employees against inflation.
+The plans provide cost of living adjustments to help protect the income of retired employees against inflation.